AiglonDore/em-algorithm/README.md

-# em-algorithm
+# EM Algorithm
-Implementation of the EM algorithm in R
+Implementation of the EM algorithm in R, for a mix of Poisson laws.